corsodr/shelf-v0/README.md

 ## Now
-- review db
-    - tables
+- change to JWT
-    - env variables
-    - when is it used?
-- test auth + db

 ## Next
-- review how to apply auth as I build
+- how to apply auth as I build
-- review @ path
+- check @ path
 - plan work
 - build

-## Notes
-- use auth to protect things